-Spooky Halloween snacks are a fun way to celebrate with family and friends.
-Enjoy some allergy-friendly treats before trick-or-treating or take some to a party with friends.
+Spooky snacks are a fun way to celebrate Halloween with family and friends.

 Remember to check all labels to ensure ingredients are safe for your child.
 It is best to not try new foods or ingredients on a holiday.

 Make a Mexican layered dip and serve with tortilla or pita chip cutouts.
 Layer your choice of refried beans, guacamole, dairy-free sour cream, dairy-free cheese shreds and chopped black olives.

 To make the chips, cut shapes from tortillas or flatbread using cookie cutters.
 You can use corn tortillas, flour tortillas or split pita bread.
 Coat lightly with oil and season with salt.
 For more flavor and color, you can sprinkle with chili lime seasoning or chili powder.
 Bake in a preheated 400°F oven for 10 minutes or until golden brown.
 Baking time will depend on the size of the chips.

 Wrap hot dogs or precooked mini sausages with thin strips of dough.
 Use your favorite biscuit or bread dough.
 Butterhorn Crescent Rolls make a great dough for this.
 Roll out dough and cut into thin strips.
 Wrap each hot dog in overlapping strips, and place on a baking sheet.
 Bake at 375 F for 13 to 17 minutes or until hot dogs are heated through and the dough is golden brown.
 Mini sausages will take less time to bake.

 Cookie Cutter Creations

 What could be better for Halloween breakfast than pancake cutouts?